codeface-io/SwiftObserver/README.md

 ## State Changes

-To implement an `Observable` like `Var<Value>` that sends value changes, you would use the message type  `Update<Value>`.
+To implement an `Observable` like `Var<Value>` that sends value updates, you would use the message type  `Update<Value>`.
 If you also want the observable to be suitable for combined observations, you make it a `BufferedObservable` and let `latestMessage` return a message based on the latest (current) value:

 ~~~swift
 class Model: BufferedObservable {